msowho/descent/README.md

 Hedgeturd for findings about Unleashed FCO format

 Creators of bootleg russian translation of Sonic Unleashed for creating shitty translation and showing what FCO can be edited

+### Credits
+Also, this program uses [HedgeHex](https://github.com/NextinMono/HedgeHex) tables which are possible licensed by MIT license.